 IFRS 9 introduces new requirements for the classification and measurement of financial assets.
 Under IFRS 9, financial assets are classified and measured based on the business model in which they are held and the characteristics of their contractual cash flows.
 IFRS 9 introduces new requirements for recognition of fair value changes of liabilities designated as fair value through profit or loss and hedge accounting requirements and disclosures.
-IFRS 9 is effective for annual periods beginning on or after 1 January 2018 with early adoption permitted.
-The Company is currently assessing the potential impact of this standard and does not plan to adopt early.
+IFRS 9 is effective for annual periods beginning on or after 1 January 2019 with early adoption permitted.
+The Company has assessed and concluded that there is no material impact and does not plan to adopt early.
+However, additional disclosures with regard to the Company's risk management activities may be required.

-IFRS 15: Revenue from Contracts from Customers
+IFRS 15: Revenue from Contracts with Customers

 IFRS 15 establishes a comprehensive framework for determining whether, how much and when revenue is recognised.
 It replaces existing revenue recognition guidance, including IAS 18 Revenue, IAS 11 Construction Contracts and IFRIC 13 Customer Loyalty Programmes.
 IFRS 15 is effective for annual reporting periods beginning on or after 1 January 2018, with early adoption permitted.
-The Company is currently assessing the potential impact of this standard and does not plan to adopt early.
+The Company has assessed and concluded that there is no material impact as the contract has a single performance obligation and the Company continues to recognise revenue over time as the customer simultaneously receives and consumes all the benefits provided by the Company.
+The Company does not plan to adopt early.